Sanjay_Siddhanti

 We pride ourselves on fostering a culture of continuous learning at AKASA.
 The hackathon is one way to promote learning – in addition to the tech talks, paper reading groups, and online courses that we already work through as a team.

 As industry trends evolve, it’s critical for engineers to have time to try new technologies or learn something new on an ongoing basis.
-This is beneficial for both employee and employer.
+This is beneficial for both employees and employers.

 Structure of Our Hackathons